Search

 Making tandoori paste

 The spices are mixed with oils and yogurt to make this creamy marinade.
-You could use plain yogurt or dairy free plain yogurt.

 I used soy sauce for the salty flavour in my marinade as I use it for marinading tofu, and salt can pull the moisture out of the tofu, but you can use salt, if you are marinating something other than tofu.

-Which oil to use ?
+Which oil to use?

 I also use coconut oil instead of vegetable oil, as a healthier alternative, but again you can choose the oil you add to your marinade.